aigarsdz/brume/index.md

 	<li> I gave a talk at <a href='https://filebox.ece.vt.edu/~macv2014/'>Mid Atlantic Computer Vision Workshop</a> (MACV), 2014</li>
 </ul>
 <hr/>
 Hi !
-I am a masters student at Virginia Tech working under the guidance of <a href='http://filebox.ece.vt.edu/~parikh'>Prof. Devi Parikh</a> at the Computer Vision Lab (CVL).
+I am a masters student at Virginia Tech working under the guidance of <a href='http://filebox.ece.vt.edu/~parikh'>Prof. Devi Parikh</a> at the <a href='https://filebox.ece.vt.edu/~parikh/CVL.html'>Computer Vision Lab</a> (CVL).
 I am primarily interested in Computer Vision and Machine Learning.

 My recent work focuses on Scene Understanding problems like Semantic Image Understanding and Face Detection.
 I work closely with <a href='http://research.microsoft.com/en-us/people/larryz/'>Dr. Larry Zitnick</a>, <a href='http://cvn.ecp.fr/personnel/iasonas/'> Prof. Iasonas Kokkinos</a> and<a href='https://filebox.ece.vt.edu/~dbatra/'> Prof. Dhruv Batra</a>.